jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - In benchmark, with debug mode on, we can compute the time spent on each line of a function.
 See extdebug shopt.
 - add snippets for the esc codes.
 Add snippets on the global variables.
 - Revamp self build:
+  - an error in the user extensions should not prevent from building valet core commands so we don't fail an install
   - add more checks on command definition
   - Filter build command for `commands.d` directory
   - we split the commands file into several one, per extension, so we don't have to load everything immediately